the cost of SDG 2

 What can we estimate?

 Any estimate for additional spending needed for SDG 2 can only be as good as the data we have today.
 For this reason, we cannot provide a cost estimate with exact coverage of all the aspects of SDG 2.
-We do our best with available data, and we will cost targets relating to three major SDG 2 sub-goals.
+We do our best with available data, and we will cost objectives relating to three major SDG 2 targets.

 How is the cost model built?